The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models: Additional Results

+This penalty acts as a ``barrier,'' penalizing reweightings that include less than $S+w$ points.
+We fix $C$ to be large relative to typical losses in the dataset (i.e. $C = 1$ for binary classification; $C = 10$ for problems with thousands of classes) and gradually decrease $w$ while optimizing.

+To optimize Equation~\ref{eqn:spotlight-objective}, we begin with a large, diffuse spotlight containing the entire dataset (in practice, initializing to $\mu = 0$ and $\tau = 10^{-4}$).
+Then, we run the Adam optimizer for 5000 steps with an adaptive learning rate, halving the learning rate each time the objective reaches a plateau, and we gradually shrink the width of the barrier geometrically from $w = N-S$ to $w = 0.05S$.

-To get the most out of the spotlights, we developed a method of finding multiple distinct spotlights on the same dataset without changing any hyperparameters.
+We additionally developed a method of optimizing multiple distinct spotlights on the same dataset without changing any hyperparameters.
 This method iteratively subtracts spotlight weight from its internal accounting of each example's loss and then finds another spotlight.
-More formally, using the weights provided by spotlight, $k_i$, we update the losses as

-we then perform the same optimization as above and repeat as many times as desired.
+More formally, using the weights provided by spotlight, $k_i$, we update the losses as $\ell_i^\prime := \left( 1 - k_i / \max_j k_j \right) \ell_i$; we then perform the same optimization as above and repeat as many times as desired.
 In all of our experiments, we present multiple spotlights obtained in this way.

-We considered two approaches for parameterizing the precision matrix.
-In the first, we allow the spotlight to use any positive semidefinite precision matrix $\tau \succ 0$, allowing it to form ``elliptical'' spotlights with a different length scale along each axis.
-We found that these flexible spotlights sometimes failed to find semantically meaningful groups, particularly in very high-dimensional embedding spaces.
-In our experiments, we instead focus on ``spherical'' spotlights, requiring that $\tau = cI$ for some precision parameter $c > 0$.
-We found that these spherical spotlights were generally sufficient to find semantically meaningful problem areas, and were much faster to optimize with far fewer precision parameters.

-In preliminary tests we tried spotlight sizes ranging from $0.1\%$ to $10\%$, optimized to maximize cross entropy.
-Overall, spotlights on the smaller end of this spectrum were too selective to observe any cohesion, whereas the largest spotlights were too inclusive.
-For vision models, we could simply scan the images in the spotlight for cohesion, while for the other models we found it necessary to describe the spotlights using summary statistics.
-Taking this into account, we settled on a spotlight size of $2\%$ for vision models and a spotlight size of $5\%$ for non-vision models, to allow a larger sample for higher-level summary statistics.
+Since the sum of the weights, $k_i$, has an upper bound of $N$, we considered spotlight sizes ranging from $S = 0.001N$ (0.1\%) to $S = 0.1N$ (10\%).
+We found that spotlights on the smaller end of this spectrum were too selective to observe any cohesion, whereas the largest spotlights were too inclusive.
+Taking this into account, we settled on a spotlight size of $2\%$ for vision models where images can be simply be scanned for cohesion, and a spotlight size of $5\%$ for non-vision models, where we found it necessary to describe spotlights using summary statistics.